 Originally from Albuquerque, Megan Holland began studying the violin at age four with Susan Kempter, nationally renowned pedagogue, author and Suzuki teacher trainer.
 She later studied privately with Leonard Felberg, former Professor of Violin at the University of New Mexico, concertmaster of the Santa Fe Symphony and violinist of the Seraphin Trio.
 She is an alumn of the Albuquerque Junior Symphony, the Albuquerque Youth Symphony and the New Mexico All-State Symphony Orchestra, serving as concertmaster for all three orchestras and performing as concerto soloist with the AYS.
 Megan holds a Bachelor of Music degree in Violin Performance from the Cleveland Institute of Music and a Master of Music degree in Violin Performance from the University of Southern California.
 She received her Suzuki training through all 10 books from Susan Kempter.
 Megan has performed throughout the United States, Mexico, Canada, Germany and the Netherlands.
 She plays regularly with Chatter, Albuquerque Chamber Soloists and various other ensembles around New Mexico.
-This is Megan’s second year at TMES.
+This is Megan’s fifth year at TMES.

 Required Class Material List

 - Nametag for the case

 - Shoulder rest or violin sponge (I recommend Kun or Viva.
 Robertsons carries blue sponges that can be used also.
 Make sure you get the correct size for your instrument.)

 - Suzuki violin school volume 1, book and CD (the CD should be at the back of the book.
 Check to make sure!
 Also, both are available digitally from iTunes and Amazon, for those of you without a CD player.)

 - Fingernail clippers (please take some time to teach your child how to safely clip their fingernails.)